bubbowrap/bubbo2020/README.md

 # bubbo-theme 2020

 ## About
 new Bubbowrap.com theme for 2020, built with Wordpress/Twig/ACF.
-Wanted to try out some new things, so what better way than a rebuild?
+Wanted to try out some new things, so what better way than a full rebuild?

 ## Stack